LoyolaChicagoCS/gradhandbook/source/regulations.rst

 Or a project could end up somewhere in between: something the professor is interested in, with a particular twist that appeals to the student.

 The typical approach is for the student to meet with the faculty member and then confirm the details of the agreement in an email to the faculty supervisor, being sure to include the exact *semester and credit hours* that you have agreed on.
 The supervisor then forwards the email with his or her approval to the *graduate secretary*, so she can register you.
-Your agreement does *not* go to the GPD, unless you will end up with a total of more credits of 490+499 than the normal 6 credit limit.
+Your agreement does *not* go to the |gpd|, unless you will end up with a total of more credits of 490+499 than the normal 6 credit limit.

 These courses are for 1-6 credits.
 See the section below on variable hour courses.
 We rarely allow students to take more than 6 total credits in their overall program for the sum of Independent Study and Internships but do allow further high-level independent study in exceptional circumstances.